 How do I get started?

 The first step is to sign up via our website (www.athletesusa.org) and receive your free evaluation.
 One of our consultants will be in touch to gather some further details, including video highlights/times/sporting achievements and a year by year timeline of your academic records dating back to year 9.
 Based on your evaluation, we recommend you speak to your parents and do some further research too.
-Our consultants will follow this up and talk to yourself and your parents to answer any additional questions you may have.
+Our consultants will follow this up and talk to you and your parents to answer any additional questions you may have.

 Do you have any success stories?